Lorenzooone/TAD-Builder/README.md

 - It is possible to use this tool to repackage a retail homebrew TAD you dumped for a development console.
 Use [decrypt_tad](https://gist.github.com/rvtr/f1069530129b7a57967e3fc4b30866b4) to extract the NDS ROM, then use [ntool](https://github.com/smiRaphi/ntool) with the srl_retail2dev command.
 Finally, TAD Builder may be used to create a working development TAD.
 - Commands can be quite long.
 Using scripts is advised.
 - By default TAD Builder does not support WAD files (which are extremely similar to TAD files), but it could be expanded to do so.
-- Self created certificates do not work for TADs (crash at startup), but they may work for WADs.
+- Self created certificates do not work for TADs (crash at startup, seems to be hardcoded to use the right certificates), but they may work for WADs.